 For many writing seems scary, in fact, it was for me too, but that’s because school was highly focused on very dull topics and things I wasn’t truly interested in and on a timeline set by a teacher.

-When I finally bit the bullet, I joined Project 24, a place for real people and focused on writing good and solid information that is to help someone out.
+When I finally bit the bullet, I joined this amazing course, a place for real people and focused on writing good and solid information that is to help someone out.
 Not focused on only making links and selling things but on providing the best and most helpful resource on the web.

 To me, blogs are an amazing way to get continually paid for the high level of effort up front.
 Unlike a traditional job where you are paid per hour, a blog pays literally nothing unless you can make amazingly helpful content.